puneet4840/DevOps-/6 - Terraform/9-13 - Functions in Terraform.md

 - ```format()```

   -  The format function is used to create a formatted string by substituting values into a format specification.
-It is similar to the printf function in many programming languages.
+It is similar to the printf function in c programming languages.

   Syntax: